 The principle is not a female principle.
 It is a human principle.
 It is one of fairness and merit assured through transparency.

-Last year, 45 female stars, led by Jane Garvey, wrote to the BBC director general Tony Hall to complain about pay inequity.
+In 2017, 45 female stars, led by Jane Garvey, wrote to the BBC director general Tony Hall to complain about pay inequity.
 But where were the men?
-Where were the male signatories?
+Where were the male signatories or male resignations?
 This principle is about all of us, the men and the women, for all staff, not just the 'stars'.

 Inefficient and unfair markets hurt us all.
 This pay injustice is morally repugnant for many of us, but it is inefficient for all of us.